Jonroi/icp/README.md

 - **Landing Page Copy**: Persuasive copy for conversion
 - **Image Suggestions**: AI-generated image descriptions
 - **Export Options**: Download campaigns as JSON files
+- **Campaign Library**: Browse and manage all campaigns for each company

 ## 🔧 Development